-Zach Ward will enter his first season as head soccer coach at Haverford after being appointed to this position in March of 2018.
-Ward comes to Haverford after spending the previous four seasons as an assistant coach at Gettysburg College.
+The 2018 Centennial Conference Coach of the Year, Zach Ward will enter his second season as head coach at Haverford College in 2019 after a championship-winning first year leading the Fords.
+Ward came to Haverford after spending the previous four seasons as an assistant coach at Gettysburg College.

 “After an extremely competitive national search we are very excited to have Zach Ward join our athletic team as the next head men's soccer coach,” commented Director of Athletics Wendy Smith ’87.
 “Zach's appreciation of Haverford's core values and the Division III philosophy will allow him to provide an environment in which our student-athletes can excel academically, athletically and extracurricularly during their four years at Haverford.
 Ward’s experience in all aspects of team development make him ideally suited to establish a successful men's soccer program within the Haverford community, the highly competitive Centennial Conference and beyond.

 During his time as an assistant at Gettysburg, Ward was instrumental in all aspects of the program, helping the Bullets make a quick rise up the conference standings and achieve their first postseason appearance since the 2010 season.
 The Bullets compiled a 41-21-6 record during his four years, improved their winning percentage both in the Centennial Conference and overall each year, and finished 2017 with a 13-5 record that resulted in a trip to the Centennial Conference semifinals.